-After the Coalition collected and reviewed community data during the SPF Assessment step, it became evident human and financial resources and assets to address many of the harms associated with underage drinking.
-The Coalition began in 2003 and many of its members as well as member organizations worked with the Coalition since its inception.
-The Coalition was organized with existing and active subcommittees that represented law enforcement, media, youth, and policy/legislative areas.
+After the Coalition collected and reviewed community data during the SPF Assessment step, it became evident human and financial resources were needed to address many of the harms associated with underage drinking.
+Most Coalition members as well as member organizations had worked with the Coalition since inception in 2003.
+Therefore, the Coalition was organized with existing and active subcommittees that represented law enforcement, media, youth, and policy/legislative areas.
 Much of the Coalition work involved environmental activities that were science-based and proven successful in positive community change.
-Consequently, the

-Coalition had been successful with enforcement operations, merchant education, and public education strategies.
+Consequently, the Coalition had been successful with enforcement operations, merchant education, and public education strategies.

 There were areas for improvement.
 Despite strong enforcement of underage drinking laws such as minor in possession and consumption or sale of alcohol to a minor, investigation of the social sources of alcohol did not always occur.
-Existing law concerning transfer of alcohol to a minor required identification of the individual providing alcohol was required.
-Identification of those individuals at the scene of the transfer, such as a social gathering where underage drinking occurred usually happened resulting in citations or arrests, depending on the circumstances.
-When follow-up investigations were required, the follow-up did not always transpire.
-Training and possible policy change was needed.
+Identification of those individuals at the scene of the transfer, such as a social gathering usually resulted in citations or arrests but it depended on the circumstances.
+Conversely, when follow-up investigations were required, the follow-up did not always transpire.
+Training and policy change was needed.
 In South Carolina, merchant education was only required after a clerk that sold alcohol or a server that provided alcohol to an underage individual was cited.
-Phoenix Center staff through guidance by the Coalition was implementing proactive merchant education; however, innovative measures were needed to encourage more retail alcohol outlets to participate in educational efforts prior to a violation.
+Phoenix Center staff through Coalition guidance implemented proactive merchant education; however, innovative measures were needed to encourage more retail alcohol outlets to participate in educational efforts prior to a violation.

-Although the Coalition certainly had vast experience in media efforts, improvements were essential to more members gaining a better understanding of HVE campaigns.
+Although the Coalition certainly had vast experience in media efforts, improvements were essential to more members gaining an understanding of HVE campaigns.
 In essence, HVE campaigns are about strict enforcement combined with a strong media message meant to affect the public's perception of risk associated with underage drinking.
 In short, attitude changes were needed for both the youth that consumed alcohol and the adults that provide alcohol to underage drinkers.
 The social norms that alcohol consumption for anyone under 21 years of age was just a rite of passage commanded transformation.
 Consequently, Coalition members identified key risk factors as ready availability of dangerous substances, community attitudes favorable to drug use, and irresponsible alcohol servers and merchants.
 The protective factors involved decreasing accessibility and working with law enforcement to ensure laws and ordinances are consistently enforced across the board.

 Based on their collection, review, and analyses that occurred during the Assessment phase, a problem statement was developed.
-It was decided by the Coalition that underage drinking was a problem in Greenville County due to tragic health, social and economic consequences that result from the use of alcohol by youth.
+The Coalition membership decided that underage drinking was a problem in Greenville County due to tragic health, social and economic consequences that result from the use of alcohol by youth.
 The local contributing factors were that individuals under 21 years old had access to alcohol through retail alcohol outlets as well as social sources for alcohol.